nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 📓`Note:`
 * Tracey shows the entire edited database after the edit command is applied.
 * After every edit command, the student at the specified index will be shifted to the bottom of the list.
+* If the input phone number, matric number, or email address is already in the address book, Tracey will show an error message saying "This person already exists in the address book."

 💡`Tip`:
 * Edits can be reversed with the `undo` feature.